Skip to content

 To opt-out again, the --no-system flag can be used in any uv invocation.

-When persisting the cache, you may want to use requirement.txt or pyproject.toml as your cache key files instead of uv.lock.
+When persisting the cache, you may want to use requirements.txt or pyproject.toml as your cache key files instead of uv.lock.